truenas/documentation/content/SCALE/SCALETutorials/ConfigReportsScale.md

 You can configure TrueNAS to export Netdata information to any time-series database, reporting cloud service or application installed on a server.
 For example, Graphite, Grafana, etc., installed on a server or use their cloud service.

-Creating reporting exporters enables SCALE to send Netdata data reporting metrics, formatted as a JSON object, to another reporting entity.
+Creating reporting exporters enables TrueNAS to send Netdata data reporting metrics, formatted as a JSON object, to another reporting entity.

 For more information on exporting Netdata records to other servers or services, refer to the Netdata [exporting reference guide](https://learn.netdata.cloud/docs/exporting/exporting-reference).